The Franciscan Tradition

 Francis learned that his strength came from God and his purpose was to love God and neighbor.
 So attractive was his example that other young men asked to live with him and follow him.
 Those brothers became the Franciscan Friars.
 With the help of his friend, Clare of Assisi, young women also were attracted to his lifestyle of simplicity and service and became the Order of Poor Clares.
 Curley has been the recipient of Francis’ example and legacy through the Friars who have been part of this school since 1961.
 Their God-given strength and purpose have touched the lives of many students and parents.

-We commit ourselves to creating a brotherhood amongst our classmates and a sense of Family within our school.
+- We commit ourselves to creating a brotherhood among our classmates and a sense of Family within our school.